Opizzo Fieschi: Life

 Innocent IV's successor Pope Alexander IV recognized Opizzo's continued service as papal legate in the region on 23 March 1255.
 When he was elected as patriarch of Jerusalem by its three canons, however, Alexander saw fit to quash the result, instead appointing the bishop of Verdun on 9 April.
-By 17 December, owing to the continued destruction within his territory, Opizzo was able to receive a promise to receive the first vacant position within the principalities of Antioch or Cyprus: this was made good by his receipt of the church of Limassol on Cyprus on 21 February of the next year.
+By 17 December, owing to the continued destruction within his territory, Opizzo received a promise to receive the first vacant position within the principalities of Antioch or Cyprus: this was made good by his receipt of the church of Limassol on Cyprus on 21 February of the next year.
 On 28 January 1256, the bishops of Tortosa and Tripoli were ordered to provide Opizzo with the funds previously deposited with the Templars and Hospitallers by Innocent IV.
 On 6 September, however, he was stripped of his jurisdiction over Nicosia.

 Under Alexander IV's successor Urban IV, Opizzo received the income of the priory of St Lazarus of Tripoli on 13 January 1262.
 By 1264, Opizzo was being represented in Antioch by a vicar and he was apparently not present in the city when it fell with great bloodshed to Baibars, the sultan of Egypt, on 15 April 1268.

 Pope Nicholas III named him director of the church of Trani on 1 April 1288.

 Pope Nicholas IV named him administrator of the diocese of Genoa on 4 June 1288, causing him to surrender Trani by 5 November.
 Supposedly, he supported the failed uprising on 1 January 1289; afterwards, he remained in his office but fled the city, daily administration being left to his vicar Bartolomeo da Reggio.
 He died in or shortly after 1291.

-Another one of Innocent's nephews, Ottobuono, served in various deaconries before his election as Pope Adrian V in 1276.